Responsible borrowing: the difference between good and bad debt

-Responsible borrowing: Canstar explores the difference between good and bad debt, and how credit cards fit into the equation.
+Despite it being a major part of many Kiwis’ lives, debt often comes with negative connotations.
+However, this doesn’t always need be the case.
+Canstar explores the difference between good and bad debt, and how credit cards fit into the equation.

 In many respects, it’s a truthful adage.
 People have always borrowed money.
 Governments have always borrowed money.
-Used wisely, debt can be a tool to fund personal growth and fund life’s major milestones, such as going to university or buying a home.
+Used wisely, debt can be a tool to fund personal growth and life’s major milestones, such as going to university or buying a home.
 Debt is integral to our economy.
 However, if misused rashly for short-term gratification, not only can it cost you dearly, it can become a millstone that weighs negatively upon your long-term financial health.
 This is the difference between good and bad debt.

 What is the difference between good and bad debt?

 Not all debt is created equal, some loans are more useful and less costly than others.
-A great example of a good loan is debt incurred to pay for education.

 Compare home loans with Canstar

 Of course, there are times when you might need to take out a personal loan, to cover an unforeseen event – for example, when your car suddenly dies on you.
 When this happens, it pays to shop around and do your homework.
-Ask yourself some basic questions:

 Compare personal loans with Canstar